 2. Tanners

 During the Dark Ages, tanners had the hazardous and unpleasant job of transforming animal hides into leather goods.
 They used toxic chemicals, such as lime, urine, ammonia, and formaldehyde, to remove hair and flesh from the skin and to tan the hides.
-Exposure to these substances resulted in long-term health concerns, such as respiratory ailments and skin disorders.
-The pungent odor emanating from tanneries caused those in the trade to be ostracized and excluded by society.
-Nevertheless, despite the health hazards and social isolation, tanners remained sought after due to the vital role their goods played in the economy.
+The long-term health issues, including respiratory problems and skin disorders, were a consequence of being in contact with these substances.
+The strong smell from tanneries led to the social exclusion and ostracization of those involved in the industry.
+However, tanners continued to be in high demand because of the essential economic role their products played, despite the risks to health and social isolation.

 3. Plague Burier